github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-ruby.rst

       expr instanceof DataFlow::LocalSourceNode
     select call, expr

-However, we could also enforce this by casting.
+An alternative approach to limit the results to local sources for the file name is to enforce this by casting.
 That would allow us to use the member predicate ``flowsTo`` on ``LocalSourceNode`` like so:

 .. code-block:: ql